adosar/aidsorb/docs/source/tutorial.rst

         \mathbf{p}_i \in \mathbb{R}^{3+C}

-    where :math:`N` is the number of points in the point cloud and :math:`C` is the number of (per point) features.
+    where :math:`N` is the number of points in the point cloud and :math:`C` is the number of (per-point) features.

     In AIdsorb, a point cloud is represented as a :class:`numpy.ndarray` of shape ``(N, 3+C)``: